qdrant/landing_page/qdrant-landing/content/documentation/points.md

 -->

 All APIs in Qdrant, including point loading, are idempotent.
-This means that executing the same method several times in a row is equivalent to a single execution.
+It means that executing the same method several times in a row is equivalent to a single execution.

-In this case it means that points with the same id will be overwritten when re-uploaded.
+In this case, it means that points with the same id will be overwritten when re-uploaded.

-Idempotence property is useful if you use, for example, a message queue that doesn't provide exactly-ones guarantee.
+Idempotence property is useful if you use, for example, a message queue that doesn't provide an exactly-ones guarantee.
 Even with such a system, Qdrant ensures data consistency.

 ## Modify points

 You can modify a point in two ways.
-The first is to modify vector.
+The first is to modify the vector.
-Currently you would need to re-upload point in order to modify vector.
+Currently, you would need to re-upload the point to modify the vector.

-The second is not modify payload, for which there are several methods.
+The second is to modify the payload, for which there are several methods.

 #### Set payload